Vectorization of a thread-parallel Jacobi singular value decomposition method: Acknowledgments

 \section{Acknowledgments}

-The author is thankful to Zlatko Drma\v{c} for mentioning a long time ago that there might be room for low-level optimizations in his Jacobi-type SVD routines in LAPACK, and to Sanja\textsuperscript{$\dagger$}, Sa\v{s}a\textsuperscript{$\dagger$}, and Dean Singer, without whose material support this research would never have been finished.
+The author is thankful to Zlatko Drma\v{c} for mentioning a long time ago that there might be room for low-level optimizations in his Jacobi-type SVD routines in LAPACK, and to Sanja\textsuperscript{$\dagger$}, Sa\v{s}a\textsuperscript{$\dagger$}, and Dean Singer, without whose material support this research would never have been completed.
+The author is also grateful for the anonymous reviewers' comments that improved clarity of the paper, to Hartwig Anzt, who was supportive in finding a modern testing machine, and to Intel for a DevCloud account that provided a free remote access to such machines. \hrule